Continuing Education Grants Overview

 Step 3: Complete an Online Application

 Once you create an account, you may begin the online application process, providing specific information about your organization and your continuing education initiative.
-You may log in at any time to work on your application, but if there is little or no activity on the account for more than 4 weeks, your application will be considered inactive and will be abandoned.
+You may log in at any time to work on your application.
+If you do not make significant updates to your application for more than four weeks, your application will be considered inactive and the grant will be denied.

 Once your application is complete, the Hind Foundation will begin the evaluation process and will notify you when it is accepted or denied.
 You may log in to your account at any time to check on its status.